Industrial Products & Construction

 Delivering industry insights

-The Industrial Products and Services (IP&S) group is at the forefront of top trends and issues facing the industry.
+Deloitte’s Industrial Products & Services (IP&S) group is at the forefront of top trends and issues facing the industry.
 Deloitte’s industry professionals help industrial products manufacturers with complex business issues and help them navigate the evolving industry landscape.
-It is important to understand exactly where and how they fit in the value chain at any given moment―a steep challenge given the potentially volatile nature of nearly every market segment in today’s global economy.
+It is important to understand where and how they fit in the value chain at any given moment―a steep challenge given the potentially volatile nature of nearly every market segment in today’s global economy.